vogt4nick/austrian-german/docs/index.md

        > 🇦🇹 Wenn ich mehr gelernt hätte, hätte ich die Prüfung bestanden.
        > 🇺🇸 If I had studied more, I would have passed the exam.

 ### A Practical Guide

 Dialect uses different verb endings to form the Konjunktiv II.
 Memorize them.
-You'll not struggle to recognize the verb tense once you start listening for it.
+You can conjugate every verb into the Konjunktiv II using these verb endings, and you'll not struggle to recognize the verb tense once you start listening for it.

 | Austrian (sein)     | Standard German |
 | :------------------ | :-------------- |